HEADS-project/heads_ide/README.md

-heads_studio
+heads_ide
 ============

-Initial infrastructure for building the heads studio bundle
+Initial infrastructure for building the heads IDE bundle